Skip to content

 Tipping in Uruguay

-Tipping is customary but not mandatory.
-Around 10% is typical in restaurants, while small tips or rounding up are common in other situations.
+Tipping is customary but not mandatory in Uruguay.
+Around 10% is typical in restaurants for good service, while rounding up or leaving a small extra is more common in bars, taxis, and other everyday situations.

 Tipping customary